 Luckily, one of the best remedies is also a simple one: daylight.
 A study from 2017, for example, showed that people who spent more time in circadian-effective morning light, took less time to fall asleep and had fewer sleep disturbances.

-To help reboot your circadian rhythm, try to spend a bit more time outdoors or close to a source of natural sunlight.
+To help reboot or reset your circadian rhythm with light, try to spend a bit more time outdoors or close to a source of natural sunlight.
 For example, by eating breakfast either outdoors or in a sunny and bright part of your home.
-If you can, try to walk or cycle to work, take a lunchtime stroll or try sitting close to a window during the day.
+If you can, try to walk or cycle to work, take a lunchtime stroll, or try sitting close to a window during the day.